apache/maven-site/content/markdown/repositories/dependencies.md

 Here the type of the dependency and the extension of the artifact are the same, but that is not always the case.
-For instance, the test-jar type maps selects an artifact with the extension `jar`.
+For instance, the test-jar type selects an artifact with the extension `jar`.

 Out of the box, Maven defines 11 dependency types: